The Wellbeing Centre provides a number of additional support services

 Support for 100% Achievement

-The Campus has high aspirations for all its students to achieve age related expectations at key stage 3 and key stage 4.
+Stantonbury International School has high aspirations for all its students to achieve age-related expectations at key stage 3 and key stage 4.
 Staff adapt their teaching based on an understanding of what students can and can’t do so that individuals experience an appropriate level of challenge.

 We recognise, however, that at different points in their life students may face barriers to learning which may prevent them from achieving their potential.
 This may be because of illness, poor self-esteem, mental health issues, or gaps in their prior learning.

-To help students to overcome these barriers, the Campus employs dedicated support staff who specialise in counselling, health and well-being, careers and academic tutoring.
-Many of these are located in the Progress Centre.
+To help students to overcome these barriers, Stantonbury International School employs dedicated support staff who specialise in counselling, health and wellbeing, careers and academic tutoring.
+Many of these are located in the Wellbeing Centre.

 - One-to-one academic tutoring